cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 # TAU - File sharing on blockchains

 User experienses:= { 用户体验 Create blockchain/ Send coins/ Upload files
 - Core: 1.
 Create blockchain 2.
-Send coins.
-3. Upload files
+Upload files
-   - Data dashboard: if (download - upload) > 1G, start ads. display "seeding to increase free data"
+   - Data dashboard: if (download - upload) > 1G, start ads. display "seeding for ads free download"
-   - Default config: auto-download on, daily limit 20m, files lower than 2M, video 1%; auto-seeding tx triggered on the download results.

 - TAU provides global relay services and chain annoucement.
 - All chain addresses are derivative from one private key.
 Nodes use IPFS peers ID for ipv4 tcp transport. (the association of TAUaddr and IPFS address is through signature using ipfs RSA private key).
 - User uses relay from TAU, own chain and suzheccessed history, in the weight of 2:1:7
-- User can config automatic download size file X and daily maximum Y; for files less than X will be downloaded, for video only download X/total size of the overall video.
 - auto seeding is off chain function, downloader will randomless picking up pieces.

-- chain: random walk on all chains, follow a chain, mining a chain
+- chain:
-   - on telcom data: Watching chains for both randomed and followed. pick up any nodes to read chains info. only take in data, do not provide data, support manual download, do not support auto download and auto seeding; with on/off ; // disregard electricity or not. ( mining, auto download, auto seeding, all OFF)
+   - on telcom data: Watching chains for both randomed and followed(2:8). pick up any nodes to read chains info. only take in data, do not provide data, support manual download, config buttons default:

-   - wifi:  Mining (including upload files on chain) on/off, auto download file(on/off with config) and  seeding on/off (seeding total or not). config buttons on all these
+      - auto download file: OFF
+      - auto seeding: OFF
+      - mining: OFF
+   - on wifi: config buttons default:
+      - auto-download: ON, autdownload files smaller than 10M, 9 key frames.
+      - auto-seeding: ON.
+      - mining: ON
-   - wifi + power plug: multiple processes allowed.
+   - on wifi + power plug: multiple processes allowed.
    - in the sleeping mode, random wake up between 1..WakeUpTime,  run for one minute follow the above rules. <br/> <br/>

 }